 ALSO READEx-J&K interlocuter criticises NDA's Kashmir, Pakistan policy No power can stop resolution of Kashmir issue: Rajnath Govt keeping close watch to check terror funding in Kashmir Indo-Pak friendship in best interests of Jammu-Kashmir: Mehbooba Mufti Protests rock Jammu against terror attack on Amarnath pilgrims

+The members heard out the villagers in the areas.
 They demanded bunkers, schools and compensation for loss caused due to ceasefire violations by the Pakistan side, he said.